srihari-m-s/mock-myntra/README.md

 - Run ``npm install `` to install all dependencies.
 - Run ``npm run dev`` to start local development server.
 -  Visit localhost in browser to view the application.

-### 2. Deployed Live Link.

-- The website is deployed on netlify.
-This is the [live link](https://mock-myntra.netlify.app/) to the website.